sheri-na/Balanced-Parentheses/README.md

-Based on the user input of any mathematical expression, it will create a stack of the parentheses if it contains it.
-If the
+Will use the user input of any mathematical expression,to put the parentheses in an empty stack created.
+If the expression parentheses is balanced throughout the expression then the output will reflect that.
+However, if it is not, it will output that the expression is not balanced and give the position of where it is not balanced.